vstconsulting/vstutils/doc/redefine-frontend.rst

-Redefinition of VST Utils front-end
+Redefinition of VST Utils frontend
 ===================================
-VST Utils is rather flexible framework, so if you need to redefine some base front-end functionality in your project you can do it in 2 ways:
+VST Utils is rather flexible framework, so if you need to redefine some base frontend functionality in your project you can do it in 2 ways:

 * :ref:`signals-section` - appropriate for situations, when you need to add some additional functionality to the base one